Things to do in New Orleans with Teens- or Anyone!

 St. Louis Cathedral

-On the far side of the park from the water is North America’s oldest cathedral in continual use, St. Louis Cathedral.
+On the far side of the park from the water is North America’s oldest continuously used cathedral, St. Louis Cathedral.
 It is free to enter as long as mass or a ceremony isn’t taking place.
-You can do a self-guided tour with their pamphlet for a dollar or luck out with a docent tour.
+For a dollar, you can do a self-guided tour with their pamphlet or luck out with a docent tour.

 Washington Artillery Park

 Right across the street from Jackson Square is the waterfront Washington Artillery Park.
 On the way, you will see horse-drawn carriages which give tours of the area.
-Here you can find the tricentennial sign, pictured above.
-This is a great place to watch the sunset or get a glimpse of the Mississippi River.
+Here, you can find the tricentennial sign, pictured above.
+This is a great place to watch the sunset or glimpse the Mississippi River.

 Steamboat Natchez

 If you look downriver, you will see the Steamboat Natchez, on which you can take a dinner cruise.
-Book a jazz cruise with optional brunch or dinner or a simple day cruise on the Steamboat Natchez.
+Book a jazz cruise with optional brunch, dinner, or a simple day cruise on the Steamboat Natchez.

 Museums in the French Quarter Worth Visiting